 “He’s a retired electrical engineer who did technical sales.
 I have a master’s degree in computer science.
 One of the reasons he married me is because I can talk engineer,” she said.

-Her bachelor’s degree is in polymer chemistry, but when her employer, Xerox, was looking to train computer programmers, she signed up and became a leader for the collegiate program.
+Her bachelor’s degree is in polymer chemistry, but when her employer, Xerox, was looking to train computer programmers, she signed up and and later she entered their collegiate program to get an MS degree at RIT.

-“I would tell groups, ‘This is really hard.
-Say goodbye to your kids for two years, buy a whole bunch of frozen dinners and take a time-management class because you’re going to need it,” she said.
+As a spokesperson, Lehmann would tell groups, ‘This is really hard.
+Say goodbye to your kids for two years, buy a whole bunch of frozen dinners and take a time-management class because you’re going to need it.
+As a result of that reality check, more people finished the program.

-She had been warned ahead of time about the EBT — everything but thesis — problem of the program.
-Doing a job fulltime and getting a master’s degree takes a toll and Lehmann was told about the folks who got the coursework done but were too pooped to finish the thesis.
-So, she used her project-management skills and an independent study course to begin her thesis as she started the master’s program — and it worked perfectly.
+She had been warned ahead of time about the EBT – everything but thesis – problem of the program.
+Doing a job full-time and getting a master’s degree takes a toll and Lehmann was told about the folks who got the coursework done but were too pooped to finish the thesis.
+So, she used her project-management skills and an independent study course to begin her thesis before she finished the master’s program – and it worked perfectly.
 When her classes were done, so was her thesis.

 From there she did programming, developed her own browser before its time – “I built Netscape, for all intents and purposes,” she said – and worked contract and short-term jobs.
 She used her artistic ability to develop websites, but there was a problem: “I wanted to do independent websites, but India is cheaper.”

-And recently, she’s learned another lesson: “In the computer field, they look askance at you if you’re over 40: it’s a very ageist and sexist field,” she said.
+And recently, she’s learned another lesson: “In the computer field, they look askance at you if you’re over 40: it’s a very ageist field,” she said.

-Lehmann looked at something that was her, something close to her heart.
+Getting close to retirement, Lehmann looked for something that was her, something close to her heart.
 She had rented out half her duplex in the city for years and learned a lot of fix-up skills.
 She put all of them to work in building out the layout of the Bone Gym after doing reams of research, getting help from SCORE of Greater Rochester to find a mentor and develop a business plan.

 And Bone Gym was born.

-Sessions at Bone Gym starts with a free one-hour introduction, then follow-up work-outs of about 15 minutes each week.
-Those sessions have some support from Excellus.
-Lehmann believes Siver&Fit will also cover some of the costs, which now run $139 per month with a 20% discount for a client who brings a “bone buddy.”
+Sessions at Bone Gym starts with a free one-hour introduction which people can sign up for on bonegym.com.
+Subsequent sessions are 15 minutes.
+Bone Gym qualifies for Excellus gym rebates.
+Lehmann believes Silver&Fit will also cover some of the costs, which run $139 per month with a 20% discount ($109/month) for a client who brings a “bone buddy.”